PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-08 13:27:15
+Last updated: 2024-04-08 13:27:48
-Random Quote: But every now and then it’s good to question those who question things. - Noah
+Random Quote: You move at the speed of sound and I can make a pen float through the air.
+Who needs to abbreviate? - Wanda Maximoff